zavalab/ADAM_Documentation/dashboard_edit_model.md

 <img src="Pictures\Dashboard_tutorials\edit_model\step2.png">

 <p>
-    In addition to editing existing nodes, you may also add new data. <b>Upload Data</b> is used when you have a csv file containing data points you would like to add.
+    In addition to editing existing nodes, you may also add new data. <b>Upload Data</b> is used when you have a CSV file containing data points you would like to add.
 Otherwise, you can add a singular node by selecting <b>Manual Entry</b> and then filling out the required information. <b>Load from Model</b> allows you to select other models from your model list and import their data into this model.
 </p>

 <p>